Rawaa-Al-Kabbani/FrontendChallenge/README.md

 `docker run -p 8080:8080 -t countdown-app`

+## How to run it using docker-compose

+To run it using `docker-compose` simply run: `docker-compose up`

 ## How to run the tests

 To run the tests, first ensure you have installed the dependencies (see above), then simply run: